 The Égérie collection captures the celebration of femininity and the convergence of two worlds – haute watchmaking and haute couture – that both strive for beauty and elegance in their own ways.
 Lightweight and delicate, this dreamy collection with its tapestry-like patterning on the dial and off-centre design is truly exquisite and innovative in its approach.
 Each 37-millimetre case, whether it’s 18-karat white or pink gold or steel, is encircled by round-cut diamonds that also surround the moon phase.
 This section draws immediate attention with its starry sky and sea of clouds.

 Bulgari’s Serpenti Seduttori seduces and charms its wearer into thinking it’s a jewellery statement piece with its scale-patterned strap and 33-millimetre drop-shaped watch head that allude to the serpent.
 The collection combines Roman craftsmanship with the expertise of Swiss watchmaking, resulting in timepieces that exude sophistication interwoven with luxurious elements.
 One of the collection’s watches comes with a malachite dial that is beautifully contrasted against an 18-karat rose gold bracelet and case crowned with diamonds.
-Each piece is also water-resistant for up to 50 metres and is powered by a quartz movement.
+Each piece is also water-resistant for up to 165 feet and is powered by a quartz movement.

 Available in stunning variations of white and pink gold, the Little Lange 1 Moon Phase is a sublime statement piece that is slightly smaller than A Lange & Söhne’s original models at 36.8 millimetres.
 With a range of features on its surface – operating hours, minutes, small seconds, stop seconds, date and moon phase, as well as the option to choose a diamond-set brezel, this timepiece is a rare find.
 The white gold model’s dial is solid silver coated with dark blue gold flux, giving it a shimmery appearance, while the pink gold version has a guilloched dial crafted from solid gold.
 Interestingly, nine different finishing techniques are apparent around the moving parts, giving this exceptional mechanical masterpiece a unique aesthetic.